yuvasri93/CampusSync/README.md

 # 🎓 Campus Sync

-Campus Sync is a web-based campus management system developed to simplify communication and administrative activities within educational institutions.
+Campus Sync is a web-based Timetable Scheduler and Classroom management system developed to simplify communication and administrative activities within educational institutions.
 The platform provides separate dashboards for **Students, Teachers, and Administrators**, enabling efficient management of announcements, attendance, reports, and academic information through a centralized system.

 ---